zcrayman/tut-rest/1/README.md

 * PaymentDetails
 * PaymentStatus

 The purpose of the Yummy Noodle RESTful service is to allow aggregators and partners to submit and track orders as they are executed and delivered from the Yummy Noodle Bar.
-Therefore, we don't need to expose the entirety of these domain concepts via REST, instead we can take the following subset :
+Therefore, we don't need to expose the entirety of these domain concepts via REST.
+Instead we can take the following subset:

 * Order
 * OrderStatus